Gi11i4m/playground-java-guild-5-2018/markdowns/practice.md

 # Practice
-Now that we know how to use streams, let's try another exercise and get to know some more operators
+Now that we know how to use Streams, let's try another exercise and get to know some more operators
  * [filter](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#filter-java.util.function.Predicate-)
  * [mapToInt](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#mapToInt-java.util.function.ToIntFunction-) → this will return an IntStream, which has some different operators from the default Stream
  * [sum](https://docs.oracle.com/javase/8/docs/api/java/util/stream/IntStream.html#sum--)